YoussefWaelMohamedLotfy/ASPNET-Blazor-Globalization/README.md

 # Blazor Globalization & Localization

 Demonstration of Supporting multiple cultures in Blazor Server App.
+Can be used as a Template.

 [See Micorsoft's Documentation for more info on Globalization in Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/globalization-localization?view=aspnetcore-6.0&pivots=server)